michaelpatrickpurcell/temporal-mechanics/README.md

 The second phase is set in the present.
 In this phase, the characters receive the message sent by their future selves.
 Their job is to ensure that the events described in the message occur.

+## Technobabble
+Characters send messages from the future back to their past selves using a _Tachyonic Antitelephone_.
+These devices are rare, expensive, and incredibly energy hungry.
+A tachyonic antitelephone can only be used to send messages to a past version of itself.
+As such, no messages can be sent to a time before the first tachyonic antitelephone was created.